basher/Web-UI-Boilerplate/README.md

 - `npm run publish-storybook` - Runs Parcel build (using the `default` theme) to bundle CSS/JS in the `public` folder, which then gets copied to `storybook-static` folder.
 - `npx http-server ./storybook-static` - Test production build on local server.

-> NOTE: ALL themes are actually bundled, but only the default theme is rendered in Storybook.
+> NOTE: ALL themes are actually bundled, but only the default theme is rendered in Storybook when it first loads.

 ### Publish using GitHub pages
 - Uses the workflow defined in `.github/workflows/static.yml`.